BMI Checks

 Healthy BMI Range for Adults: 18.5 to 24.9 Explained

 For most adults, a BMI between 18.5 and 24.9 is commonly described as the healthy BMI range.
-This guide explains what that range means, how the categories are used, and why BMI should always be interpreted with context.
+It is a useful reference for screening, but it is not a complete assessment of health and should be interpreted with personal context.

 Adult BMI categories